8 Best Sewing Machines for Monogramming Everything

 - Design Import: None

-However, if your primary goal of monogramming is just adding your child’s name to their clothes or a label to a quilt, then you’ll be golden with this sewing machine that monograms!
-Of course, if you’re interested in free-motion embroidery, the Brother HC1850 has everything you need to create beautiful monograms!
+However, if your primary goal of monogramming is to just add your child’s name to their clothes or a label to a quilt, then you’ll be rocking that task.
+Of course, if you’re interested in free-motion embroidery, the Brother HC1850 has everything you need to create beautiful monograms by hand.

 It also has an automatic needle threader, automatic drop feed, and a jam-resistant, top-drop bobbin.
 As a loyal Brother sewing machine user, I can attest to how easy setting up and threading a Brother sewing machine is.